alphagov/govuk-import-export-prototype/guidance/import-meds-alt.markdown

 You may be able to import unlicensed medicine if a patient has a special clinical need for the medicine and there isn't an appropriate licensed product available in the UK.

 s1.
 [Check if you need a wholesaler or manufacturer ‘specials’ licence](#wholesale-specials-licence), if you don’t have them already.
-Allow 90 working days if you need to apply - you’ll need to pay a fee. s2.
+Allow 90 working days - you’ll need to pay a fee. s2.
 Follow the rules if the medicine contains a [controlled substance](#controlled-drugs). s3.
 [Tell MHRA you plan to import unlicensed medicine](#tell-MHRA).
 Allow at least 28 days, unless it’s an emergency. s4.
 MHRA will contact you if you’re not allowed to import the product, for example if there are concerns about the product’s safety or quality.